SusheelThapa/command/command/c/chown.md

 In above output section, first `sasa` denotes user and second `sasa` denotes its group.

-You can also check the owner ship of any folder.
-Suppose you are in folder which contains test_folder which you can check by using ls command then type below command to see owner ship of your `test_folder`.
+You can also check the ownership of any folder.
+Suppose you are in folder which contains `test_folder` which you can check by using `ls` command then type command below to see ownership of your `test_folder`.

 Examples: